+All detailed risk evaluations should be peer reviewed by an SRA or Reliability and Risk Analyst.
+A peer review is recommended but not required for straightforward detailed risk evaluations for Green findings.
+A peer review is highly recommended for more complicated detailed risk evaluations for Green findings in order to verify reasonable modeling assumptions have been made.
+Peer reviews are required for any detailed risk evaluations performed for greater than Green findings, as discussed in IMC 0609 Attachment 1, “Significance and Enforcement Review Panel Process.”
 When the internal events detailed risk evaluation results are greater than or equal to 1.0E-7, the finding should be evaluated for external event risk contribution.
 Any internal events results that are less than 1.0E-7 can be evaluated for external event risk contribution at the discretion of the regional SRA.
 If an inspector uses the SDP Workspace to perform a detailed risk evaluation, a regional SRA must review the results to determine if any additional analyses need to be performed.

 If more than one cornerstone is affected by the finding and associated degraded condition(s), the risk evaluation of the finding should take into account all of the associated degraded condition(s) from all of the affected cornerstones.
 However, for the purposes of the power reactor assessment program, the cornerstone which captures the majority fraction of the overall risk evaluation should be identified as the affected cornerstone.
 The risk tools and guidance available to the staff to perform the detailed risk evaluation are discussed below: